ciph-io/ciph-core/doc/ecosystem.md

-If a user id or IP address has recieved a high proportion of blocks from other users this information will be indicated to clients and clients may choose to hide these messages but should indicate to users that there are messsages that have been auto-blocked and allow users to review these messages.
+If a user id or IP address has recieved a high proportion of blocks from other users this information will be indicated to clients and clients may choose to hide these messages but should indicate to users that there are messsages that have been auto-blocked and allow users to view these messages.